Lessinia: From the modern period to the 20th century

-Being a border territory, it was feared that Lessinia could be a theater of battles during World War I and thus it was fortified with trenches and military roads.
-The concerns, however, were not warranted and the plateau served only as a second line and as a training ground for soldiers while war activities were concentrated on nearby Mount Pasubio.
-With the end of hostilities, Trentino became Italian and therefore Lessina ceased to be a border territory.
-The already exhausted populations that resided there saw their living conditions worsen even more, so much so that there was heavy emigration, not only abroad, but also to neighboring territories.
-World War II did not involve the plateau any further, which, however, was occupied by the Wehrmacht after 1943.
-The most significant event was a fire set by German soldiers in the upper Alpone valley in retaliation for an action carried out by partisans against the occupying troops.
+Because Lessinia was a border territory, it was feared that it could become a theatre of combat during World War I, and trenches and military roads were built.
+The plateau, however, served mainly as a second line and training area while combat was concentrated on nearby Mount Pasubio.
+After the Armistice of Villa Giusti, Trentino became Italian and Lessinia ceased to be a border territory.
+The exhausted population saw conditions worsen, leading to further emigration.
+World War II did not directly involve the plateau in major battles, although it was occupied by the Wehrmacht after 1943.
+The most significant event was a fire set by German soldiers in the upper Alpone valley in retaliation for a partisan action.

-When the war ended, the subsequent economic miracle that swept Italy was not enough to put a stop to the depopulation of the higher and more remote areas of Lessinia.
-The introduction of new technologies and the growth of the industrial and service sectors in the valley caused some of the typical activities of the mountains to disappear so much so that the many residents ended up moving to the city, abandoning the ancient districts that ended up being completely uninhabited.
-In contrast to this, beginning in the 1960s and in the larger towns, new residences began to be built that were used by citizens as second homes for vacationing and, at the same time, the phenomenon of highland tourism was born.
+After the war, the Italian economic miracle was not enough to stop the depopulation of the higher and more remote areas.
+New technologies and the growth of industry and services in the valley caused several traditional mountain activities to decline, and many inhabitants moved to the city, leaving ancient districts abandoned.
+From the 1960s, new residences began to be built in the larger towns for vacation use, and highland tourism developed.